 Deadline for Issuing and Filing Form 1099-MISC:

-If the individual who provides the services to your business is operating his/her business in the corporate form (he/she is both a shareholder and employee of his/her own corporation), then Form 1099 is NOT required to be issued to that service provider or to his/her corporation.
+If the individual who provides the services to your business is operating his business in the corporate form (he/she is both a shareholder and employee of his own corporation), then Form 1099 is NOT required to be issued to that service provider or to his corporation.

-The person providing the service is an employee of his/her corporation and is paid by the corporation; Form W-2 is issued to the shareholder/employee by the corporation.
+The person providing the service is an employee of his corporation and is paid a salary by the corporation.

 For Freelancers and independent Contractors

 - Organize your financial data into one central accounting system on the cloud

 - Software kept up to date.